jlbissonette/arc-menu/README.md

 ### Bugs

-Bugs should be reported [here](https://gitlab.com/LinxGem33/Arc-Menu/issues) on the GitLab issues page.
+Bugs should be reported [here](https://gitlab.com/arcmenu/ArcMenu/issues) on the GitLab issues page.

 -----

-Please refer to the Wiki section for a guide on: [Reporting Bugs](https://gitlab.com/LinxGem33/Arc-Menu/wikis/Bug-Reporting)

 Please note that without any information about your system, the Arc Menu Team can only speculate what the problem is.
 So, please provide us information about your GNU/Linux distribution and the GNOME Shell version.
 Otherwise, we are not able to try and solve your problem.